“The name’s Balt,” he said to me.

 The arrow appeared again and I started to follow it.
 Balt and I ran down an empty hall and turned the corner to find three Mechanites in a type of exoskeleton suit that resembled mine.

 Balt tried to blast them away but somehow one of them deflected the blow and sent it right back to us.
 We jumped out of the way just in time but the blast still sent me flying and I bounced off a nearby wall.
-The massive impact stunned me and it took me a moment to remember where I was.
+The massive impact stunned me and it took me a moment to get my bearings straight.

 I caught the movement through my helmet and narrowly dodged a fatal blow to the head.
 Two of the three Super Mechs had their sights set on me, and they were fast.
 If I hadn’t been wearing the S.E.E.S.
 I would’ve been dead already.
 They’re movements were so quick that I could only focus on dodging all of their attacks.